MaxDorris/Kickstarter-Analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+Microsoft Excel is a simple, yet powerful tool for organizing, cleaning, and analyzing large datasets.
+In this mini-project, I took a sample dataset and applied concepts like filters, pivot tables, and measures of central tendency to discover complex relationships.
+### Purpose
-I was tasked with helping a playwright launch a crowdfunding campaign for her new play by analyzing Kickstarter data.
+I was tasked with helping a playwright launch a crowdfunding campaign for her new play by organizing and analyzing raw Kickstarter data containing funding goals, pledge amounts, launch dates, project category, and other information.
 Her budget was $10,000, and she needed my help to find factors that might improve her chance of success.
-The analysis was executed with pivot tables in Microsoft Excel.

-### Purpose

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date